 Toleration policy (Gedoogbeleid)

 The Netherlands is famous for its progressive drug policy.
 While it may be no surprise to you that hard drugs are illegal here, many people don’t know that soft drugs are actually also illegal in the Netherlands.
-This means that those found selling, producing, dealing or in possession of more than five grams of soft drugs always face the risk of prosecution.
+This means that those found producing or in possession of more than five grams of soft drugs always face the risk of prosecution.
 Dealing or selling is always illegal and is counted as a felony in the Netherlands.

 However, the hype and fame surrounding drug (specifically cannabis) use in the Netherlands doesn’t come from nowhere: the Netherlands has a policy of toleration for the sale of soft drugs in coffeeshops.
 This is weird, because it means that selling weed and soft drugs in coffeeshops is technically illegal, but the police chooses not to prosecute coffeeshops for this offence (i.e. it is tolerated).